DOTResize: Reducing LLM Width via Discrete Optimal Transport-based Neuron Merging

 \paragraph{Sinkhorn regularization parameter}

-As stated, we select $\lambda = 0.1$ to serve as the regularization parameter found in Equation \ref{eq:1}.
-To understand the effect of different values of $\lambda$ on our method, we test three of our models on 5 different $\lambda$ values, ranging from 0.01 to 10.
-As seen in Figure \ref{fig:ablate_lambda}, the amount of regularization used does not change downstream language modeling performance to a large extent, suggesting that there are several acceptable weighting strategies for combining neurons successfully.
-However, different values of $\lambda$ can result in some perplexity differences in the Llama-3.1-8B model as seen at $\lambda=0.01$.
-Given training differences, different values of $\lambda$ may be optimal for different models, but the values presented here reflect an acceptable range.
+We select $\lambda = 0.1$ as the regularization parameter in Equation \ref{eq:1}.
+To understand the effect of different values of $\lambda$ on our method, we evaluate three of our models on 5 different $\lambda$ values, ranging from 0.01 to 10.
+As seen in Figure \ref{fig:ablate_lambda}, the amount of regularization does not significantly impact downstream language modeling performance, suggesting that multiple weighting strategies can successfully recombine neurons.
+However, minor variations in $\lambda$ can result in some perplexity differences in the Llama-3.1-8B model as seen at $\lambda=0.01$.
+While optimal $\lambda$ values may vary due to training differences across models, the results presented here indicate a broad range of effective settings.

 \paragraph{Calibration Data}